eemeli/react-message-context/README.md

 ---

-Using [messageformat] and [messageformat-loader], defaulting to Finnish but using English as a fallback locale, both of the following will render as:
+For a more complete experience, use [messageformat] and [messageformat-loader], which allows for importing your messages from multiple sources.
+As a demonstration of locale fallback, both of the following will render as:

 ```
 - Viestisi on väärän pituinen (pitäisi olla 42 merkkiä)